Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/in-game-control-layout-pattern.md

 ## Current Pattern

-Current layout pattern:Your current Control Layout Pattern can be switched to something else, but you need to create a new one in [HMCL-PE's settings](../../basic-settings/global-game-settings/control-layout-pattern.md) or [import ](../../basic-settings/global-game-settings/control-layout-pattern.md#import)someone else's
+Current layout pattern: Your current Control Layout Pattern can be switched to something else, but you need to create a new one in [HMCL-PE's settings](../../basic-settings/global-game-settings/control-layout-pattern.md) or [import ](../../basic-settings/global-game-settings/control-layout-pattern.md#import)someone else's Control Layout Pattern

 ![](../../.gitbook/assets/Screenshot\_2022-08-15-15-56-08-25\_d17cc25ab2657fb.jpg)